mvillarg/wkc/README.md

 This is a concept web-app developed for DevAway_ using [Svelte](https://svelte.dev)

-It can be accessed directly from [Github preview](https://mvillarg.github.io/wkc/) (note that it usually takes ~10 seconds to load!)
+It can be accessed directly from [Github preview](https://mvillarg.github.io/wkc/)

 ~Miki